 DANNY ROBINSON, CHIEF CLIENT OFFICER, THE MARTIN AGENCY

-Together with Neal Owusu, Integrated Producer, Tokyo Smoke and Raj Dhillon, Integrated Producer, who gets it done, Danny will explore the state of representation and accessibility in the world of directing and production in Canada’s commercial film industry.
+Danny will be joined onstage by Director of Production, Neal Owusu and Integrated Producer, Raj Dhillon to explore the state of representation and accessibility in the world of directing and production in Canada’s commercial film industry.

 SPONSORED BY GLOBE MEDIA GROUP